sminnaar/Darkly/03 SQL_injection/Resources/searchimg_page.md

 ## How to exploit

+The nmap tool informed of a possible Cross Site Request Forgeries (CSRF) vulnribility on this page.

+What we found was an SQL Injection vulnribility.

 Typing anything other than an id (integer) returns an SQL error.
 This gives an indication that the input is not sterilized before running a query.

 This is very dangerous as attackers notice these things and mark inputs and fields like these as targets.